CutupAngel/CutupAngel/Readme.md

 ### About

-🎅 Passionate and creative Fullstack developer with over 8 years experience.
+🎅 Passionate and creative frontend developer with over 8 years experience.

 💥 Focusing on the blockchain technology integrate with various kinda industry.